csirmaz-lit/Primus-Vittason/notes.md

 focusing on something, especially if it's in our Care, distracts from Entrapment and the Experience.
 We may call this **Dilution**.
 However, if death is the cessation of the Agent, it does not make us survive death.

-## Attitude to life

-<a name="1003">1003)</a> Carnap is right that metaphysics is an expression
-of an attitude to life rather than verifiable statements or arguments.
-(The Elimination of Metaphysics...  by Rudolf Carnap)

-<a name="1004">1004)</a> The previous sections conatin investigations,
-statements, arguments; this section contains expressions which may be best communicated via some art form.

 ### The Experience